salemhilal/salemhilal.github.io/articles/eleventy/eleventy.md

 {% figure "/eleventy/gatsby-lighthouse.jpg" "I generated these scores from my laptop.
 Imagine what they might look like on a real phone."
 "A screenshot of Gatsby's lighthouse score, showing a performance score of 72 out of 100" %}

-Why does Gatsby score so poorly on these measurements?
-For one, Gatsby takes advantage of a React optimization called server-side rendering.
-Typically, React applications can't display anything until both the React library and all of your application code has been downloaded and run.
-Server-side rendering allows applications to work around this constraint by rendering the application into static HTML ahead of time.
-This HTML is served when the application is requested.
+Gatsby scores so poorly on these measurements because it has to do a lot of work as the page loads.
+Typically, React applications can't display anything until both the React library and all of the application's code have been downloaded and run.
+To compensate for this delay, Gatsby takes advantage of an optimization called server-side rendering.
+With server-side rendering, an application is rendered into HTML ahead of time on the server.
+This HTML is served up to the browser when the application is requested.
 Once the application is displayed in the browser, its JavaScript is downloaded and run, replacing the staticly-rendered site with a React-powered one.
 This allows scores like First Contentful Paint and First Meaningful Paint to be very low, as shown in the screenshot above.

-The tradeoff is that any interactivity implemented in React still won't work until any JavaScript it relies on has finished loading.
-This can take some time; React, as fast as it may be, is still not an insignificant library to run, and while it executes, the rest of the user experience might be slowed.
-The result is a page that feels slow or even frozen to users, particularly those on slower devices.
+The tradeoff is that any interactivity implemented in React still won't work until the JavaScript it relies on has finished loading.
+This can take some time;
+React, as fast as it may be, is still not an insignificant library to run, and while it executes, the rest of the user experience might be slowed.
+The result is a page that can feel sluggish, particularly on slower devices.

 Ironically enough, almost all of the functionality of the Gatsby homepage remains if you disable JavaScript, and you save aroud a megabyte from the weight